slastrina/Udemy_Courses/Udemy_Ultimate_AWS_Certified_Developer_Associate/3_aws_fundamentals_iam_ec2/elastic_ip.md

 elastic ip's reflect poor architectural decisions, it is better to use a random ip and assign a dns name via route 53

 Best pattern is to use a load balancer instead of a public ip

+An AWS account can have up to 5 elastic ip's